2020 US Masters Power Rankings

 - 4th in 2018

 Jon Rahm is a rising force in the world of golf and he tied 27th on his debut at Augusta in 2017 before finishing 4th in 2018.
 A future major winner in the making, Rahm's form has been solid since he opened 2019 with victory at the Hero World Challenge.

 - T4 in 2016

-Paul Casey has finished in the top-six in each of his past three appearances at Augusta (6-4-6) and there have been few more consistent players in world golf than the Englishman, who won his first PGA Tour event since 2009 when landing the Valspar Championship in March.
+Paul Casey has finished in the top-fifteen in each of his past four appearances at Augusta (6-4-6-15) and there have been few more consistent players in world golf than the Englishman, who won the Valspar Championship for a second year running in March.